VIP509/Tableau-Mini-Project/README.md

 # Tableau-Mini-Project
-This a Data analysis Project using Tableau with Bank loan data.
-Acting as a BI developer, i was asked to provide a Dashboard to show insights and share findings. .
+For this project, I am a Credit analyst working as a consultant for a bank.
+I was asked to create a Dashboard for the senior management to track their credit portfolio and provide insights.